 \subsubsection{Automatic evaluation metrics}

-Table~\ref{tab:res_automatic} shows the results of the automatic evaluation metrics, as demonstrated in~\ref{auto_metrics}.
-For ``Auto-Metric 1'' (psychotherapeutic topic completion), the rule-based CA scores the highest, followed by LLM-SAG (Prompt) and the pure LLM, which have similar scores.
-In ``Auto-Metric 2'' (therapeutic questions asked), the rule-based CA again leads, with the LLM-SAG (Prompt) close behind.
+Table~\ref{tab:res_automatic} shows the results of the automatic evaluation metrics, as demonstrated in Section~\ref{auto_metrics}.
+For ``Auto-Metric 1'' (i.e., measuring completion of each psychotherapeutic topic), the rule-based chatbot scores the highest, followed by LLM-SAG (Prompt) and pure LLM, which have similar scores.
+In ``Auto-Metric 2'' (i.e., measuring therapeutic questions asked), the rule-based chatbot again leads, with LLM-SAG (Prompt) close behind.
 The pure LLM scores the lowest, indicating a significant deviation from the expert-crafted dialogue scripts.